natgo/wt-wiki-scraper/wikitext-transpiled/ground/SIDAM%2025.md

 {{Specs-Tank-Mobility}}
 <!-- ''Write about the mobility of the ground vehicle.
 Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.'' -->

+It is a very sluggish tank which will generally drive 40 km/h even at its best.
+The mobility suffers greatly on hilly terrain, slowing the tank further.
+Advertised maximum speed is only reachable when driving forward on flat ground without trying to turn for a significant amount of time.
+Roads do not seem to help with acceleration.
+Reverse speed is -12 km/h on demand with micropause for gear switch into -16 km/h (depending on driver skill).

 {{tankMobility|abMinHp=301|rbMinHp=188}}

 === Modifications and economy ===